Date of Degree

 Copyright 2011 Kristina D. Rogers

 Rogers, Kristina Danielle.
-"Chemical investigations of fungicolous and endophytic fungi." dissertation, University of Iowa, 2011.
+"Chemical investigations of fungicolous and endophytic fungi."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.